Sourdough bread is a traditional way to bake bread that is made by fermentation of dough using wild yeast.

 - The starter needs to be smooth like a pancake batter.

 - If the starter is too watery, add more flour.
 If there is too much flour add some more water.

 Whole Grain Sourdough

-Transfer the dough to an oven-safe pan, place it on top of a baking paper (drizzled with olive oil and polenta or flour).
-Cover with a tea towel and leave to prove for 1 hr until doubled in size.
+- Transfer the dough to an oven-safe pan, place it on top of a baking paper.

-Done 🙂 Enjoy the freshly baked bread and keep growing your sourdough and enjoy good quality bread homemade.
+- Enjoy the freshly baked bread and keep growing your sourdough and enjoy good quality homemade bread.